 Rent your car in France for the best way to visit the D-Day Beaches.

-How To Visit The D-Day Beaches in Normandy France: By Guided Tour
+Visiting The D-Day Beaches In Normandy France: By Guided Tour

 I arrived in Bayeux after having done some research on car rentals, guided tours, and buses.
 It was September in the year of COVID-19 and tourism was at an all-time low.
-I booked a tour with Gold Beach Company and crossed my fingers.
-As a solo traveller, I knew that no tour company would take one person.
-I fully expected it to be cancelled.
-Luckily there was a French couple as well so presto – we had a small tour group.
-The three of us plus the guide wore our masks and sanitized our hands an inordinate amount of times.
+I booked a small group tour with Gold Beach Company.

 The advantage of taking a tour is, of course, the guide.
-My guide, Adeline, was a local history buff and knew how to make the tour engaging by telling stories and facts about D-Day.
+My guide, Adeline, was a local history buff and knew how to make the tour engaging by telling stories and facts about D-Day and the D-day beaches.
 The D-Day sites are spread out over an extensive area, making a local guide invaluable in making the most of your time.
 It was worth every cent.

 Pro Travel Tip: Many guided tours pick up in Bayeux.